-The slate quarries behind the summit area do add to the enjoyment of the walk by adding something unique and interesting to the fell; it is wonderful country and Fleetwith Pike should be climbed (by whichever route!) sooner rather than later.
+The slate quarries behind the summit area do add to the enjoyment of the walk by adding something unique and interesting to the fell.
+It is wonderful country which mixes spectacular views with a nod to the history of mining.
+Spend some time exploring the remains.